 - Collegial class participation and interaction is highly valued.
-I try to encourage it because that means students are engaged, they will learn more, and I will enjoy the class and learn more too.
+I try to encourage it because that means students are engaged and they will learn more.
+Also I will learn more too.

 - Read the syllabus to see what the course requires and what is valued.